 Do you really need a smart scale?
 Maybe.
 What smart scales offer versus traditional scales is an easy way to monitor and track the results of your health and fitness routines.

-Plus, along with measuring your weight, many smart scales offer advanced features, like measuring body composition along with muscle and body fat percentages.
+Besides measuring your weight, many smart scales offer advanced features, like calculating body composition and muscle and body fat percentages.

-And some smart scales also tally your bone mass and water percentage–important metrics for athletes and aging people.
+And some intelligent scales also tally your visceral fat, bone mass, and water percentage–important metrics for athletes and aging people.

 But not all smart scales are equal.
 So, in this article, we look at your best options.

 We include budget options and expensive and premium picks to give you a variety of smart scales.

 - 2 Smart scales are a great companion to your exercise routine, and Apple Fitness+